-We will summarize the terms of the Machinery Directive 2006/42/EC in 8 simple points, examine when it applies, and see how it functions in Italy for the production of new machinery or for the use of work equipment built before and after the Directive was implemented.
+We will summarize the terms of the Machinery Directive 2006/42/EC in 8 simple points, examine when it applies, and see how it functions for the production of new machinery or for the use of work equipment built before and after the Directive was implemented.

 1. What is the Machinery Directive?